maxludden/supergene-v2/books/book02/md/chapter-0830.md

 As the skellysheep followed them around, however, it wasn't long before Han Sen heard something snap.
 Several of its bones broke, and it collapsed on the ground.

-"What the h*ll is the water in that pool?"
+"What the hell is the water in that pool?"
 Han Sen thought to himself, in utter disbelief at the ghastly sight he had just witnessed.
 When he returned to look at the creepy pool, his heart pounded with fear.

 Han Sen sniffed the air and did not notice anything that smelled amiss, so at the very least it wasn't a natural acid.